 Which types can you find in the market?

 Combination Pills, as mentioned before, have progesterone and estrogen.
 Usually most of the pills are active, which means they contain hormones.
 The remaining pills are not active, which means they do not contain hormones.

-There are several kind of brands of the combination pills, made up of four types:
+There are several kinds of brands of the combination pills, made up of four types: